Work · 05/2016 – 05/2022

 Liberty Mutual Insurance

-6 years leading information architecture and research for myLiberty — Liberty Mutual's enterprise intranet, used by 45,000+ employees across 8 global markets.
+6 years leading information architecture (IA) and research for myLiberty — Liberty Mutual's enterprise intranet, used by 45,000+ employees across 8 global markets.
 The core problem: a decade of organic content sprawl had made the site nearly unusable.
-The IA redesign gave it a structure employees could navigate without relying on search.
+I led the IA redesign, research, and mega menu design that gave the platform a structure employees could navigate and content editors could maintain.
+The outcome was not just a new navigation bar, but a decision framework for where content belonged, how it should be named, and how hundreds of editors could maintain it consistently.

 A decade of content sprawl, and nobody could find anything

-myLiberty had grown organically over 10 years: 1,000+ pages, 400+ content editors, no shared structure, no placement rules, no naming standards.
-Search had become the primary navigation mechanism, and barely worked.
+myLiberty had grown organically over 10 years: thousands of pages, hundreds of content editors, no shared structure, no placement rules, and no naming standards.
+Search had become the primary navigation mechanism, and it was absorbing failures the site structure should have prevented.
+Employee feedback about search was consistently negative.

-The trigger was a Drupal platform migration.
-400 editors couldn't rebuild their content until a structural foundation existed: the IA was the critical path blocker for the entire migration.
+The trigger was a SharePoint-to-Drupal platform migration.
+400+ editors couldn't rebuild their content until a structural foundation existed: the IA had to be in place before any of them could start.

 The structural problems